RadiantCheats/menu-docs/neverlose.md

 1. Register an account [here](https://neverlose.cc/?redir=me)
-2. Run the `/redeem` command by messaging `@RCNeverlose#6322`make sure you use your Neverlose username.
+2. Run the `/redeem` command by messaging `@RCNeverlose#6322` also make sure you use your Neverlose username.
 3. The download option will appear on the website upon redemption [here](https://en.neverlose.cc/me).
 > Remember to turn off antivirus when downloading.
 Due to the nature of how cheats operate, antivirus detects it as a false positive.
 Not turning off your antivirus will result in your cheat not working or it will give errors. {.is-warning}
 4. When the program is downloaded, press on the CS2 section and press on the `load` button.
 This will also start your game for you.